 More to see and do in Georgia

-There is, of course, much more to see and do in Georgia, beyond visiting the spa town of Bordzhomi.
-We highly recommend visiting the capital Tbilisi, with its popular sulphur bath.
+There is, of course, much more to see and do in Georgia, in addition to visiting the spa town of Bordzjomi.
+We can highly recommend visiting the capital Tbilisi, with its popular sulphur bath.
 It is also interesting to discover the historic city Mtscheta, wine regions Kakhetia, mountain area Kazbegi, the historic cave city Uplistsikhe and the Black Sea destination Batumi.

 Would you like to visit Bordzjomi?